-- · Training methods, riding
+- Training methods, riding

 - Relevant sections of the FEIF Rules and Regulations including the entire content of the Sport Rules and those sections of the General Rules which a sport judge might reasonably expect to apply during the normal work at a World Ranking tournament.

 - Sport Judges' Guidelines

 - Comment on a video presentation

 - Judgement of live horse presentations

-The examination is divided into three parts all of which must be passed for the candidate to receive a license or recommendation for a license5:
+The examination is divided into three parts all of which must be passed for the candidate to receive a license or recommendation for a license11:

-Written - The written portion tests the candidates' knowledge of equitation theory, rules, and guidelines.
+- Written The written portion tests the candidates' knowledge of equitation theory, rules, and guidelines.
 The examination is presented in English.
 Candidates for a national recommendation may ask for translation assistance.
-Candidates for an international license must be sufficiently competent in English to answer the written questions.
+Candidates for an international license must be sufficiently competent in English to answer the written questions. - Oral This portion of the test includes judging and commenting on a video performance.
+The candidate is expected to describe performance in the terms found in the Sport Judges' Guidelines.
+The candidate is expected to give a mark for each section of the performance and justify the mark using the terminology from the Sport Judges' Guidelines.